To understand why sun care and sunscreens are so important , we first need to go to the root of the culprit; our sun.

 Get out there and enjoy the sun and protect your skin, this is an investment in product and time you will thank me for.
 And in the meantime, apply and reapply.

 Montreal nightlife royalty and Mother of the legendary House of Pride.
-Master makeup artist and beauty guru extraordinaire, Jacques Besner is raised in a world of art, fashion and beauty.
+Master makeup artist and beauty guru extraordinaire, Jacques Besner was raised in a world of art, fashion and beauty.
 A Clin d’oeil magazine beauty expert, Jacques shares his tips and tricks, knowledge and know-how to introduce you to as many Montreal beauty secrets as he can find.
 Stay tuned for knowledge and stay beautiful!